BRIKEV/express-jsdoc-swagger-docs/docs/README.md

 ## Validator

-We develope a new package that validates works as a validator of your API endpoints with the documentation you create with this package.
+We developed a new package that works as a validator of your API endpoints with the documentation you create with `express-jsdoc-swagger`.
 This package is [express-oas-validator](https://github.com/BRIKEV/express-oas-validator).

 **Example**